User Manual

 Go study.
 Come back and advance questions as your understanding shifts.

 Click any stage dot on a question row to set its stage.
-When something blocks you, open Deep Dive and use the "Feeling Blocked?" section at the bottom to mark the question as stuck.
+Hover any question row and click the THINKNOTES button to open a full-screen ThinkNotes editor for that question, or click the THINK button to open the full-screen depth check panel.
+When something blocks you, use the "Feeling Blocked?" section at the bottom of the Think panel to mark the question as stuck.
+Add activities, mistakes, and quiz questions as you go.

 05